Sysprep (Generalize) a Windows installation

 SkipRearm because Windows is automatically activated.

-Sysprep /generalize requires that all apps are provisioned for all users, however, when you update an app from the Windows Store, that app becomes tied to the user account.
+Sysprep /generalize requires that all apps are provisioned for all users, however, when you update an app from the Microsoft Store, that app becomes tied to the user account.
 The following error appears in the sysprep log files (%WINDIR%\System32\Sysprep\Panther):

 <package name> was installed for a user, but not provisioned for all users.
 This package will not function properly in the sysprep image.